 Dupré began his career as an engraver at the royal factory for weapons.
 In approximately 1770, he became a student of Jacques-Louis David and engraved his first medals.
 The French Revolution gave him the opportunity to further develop his art, as the new regime deemed complete monetary reform a top priority.
 A competition, initiated by David for the Convention Nationale, was opened in April 1791.
 Dupré's design won, and it was adopted for the new currency, the "Louis Conventionnel".
 Following this success, Dupré was named Graveur Général des Monnaies by decree of the Assemblée Nationale on July 11, 1791.

 Augustin Dupré is also famously noted for producing some of the major American medals of the time that include the Libertas Americana medal of 1783, the John Paul Jones Medal of 1789 as well as the Diplomatic Medal of 1790 and the two Franklin Medals of 1784 and 1786.
-In 1830, he became a Knight in the Legion of Honor.
+In 1830, he became a Knight in the Legion of Honour.

-"It was a tremendous honor to offer the collection of Augustin and Narcisse Dupré after so many generations within the family.
+"It was a tremendous honour to offer the collection of Augustin and Narcisse Dupré after so many generations within the family.
 I am particularly pleased the archive was offered in its entirety, preserving this master engraver's legacy," noted Paul Song, Director of Coins and Medals at Bonhams.

 Bonhams next Coins and Medals sale will take place June 2 in Los Angeles.